davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 ### Coercion

-> It's appeal is obvious - "the all-affected principle seems to expound some classical democratic notions about autonomy and consent...."
-Aristotle's "ruling and being ruled in turn"....Roman law "what concerns all, all must discuss and approve" ... "liberty means living according to laws that you have given yourself" @schaffer p3
+The previous principles for bounding the demos failed because they were too descriptive.
+They are principles which according to [@whelan p40] "fail to command general respect".
 A far more promising candidate that has obvious normative appeal is the _All-Coerced Principle_.
+The appeal of this principle is immediate - anyone subject to the coercive power of the state should be given some say in how and when that power is applied.
+Coercion is at odds with basic human and democratic values.
+It undermines the autonomy of the person coerced [@miller2009 p221] and given the Fundamental Liberal Principle - the _a priori_ assumption in favour of freedom [Gaus 1996] - offers us a very strong demand for political inclusion.
+Many theorists like [@schaffer p3] see the All-Coerced Principle expounded in many classical political works - Aristotle's "ruling and being ruled in turn" or Roman law's "what concerns all, all must discuss and approve".

+Yet the All-Coerced principle answers the wrong question.
+As a necessary condition for inclusion it is straight forward enough.
+If one is subject to the coercive power of the democratic state, then one is entitled to be enfranchised in that state.

-> > "being coerced by a demos does generate a claim for inclusion that is far stronger than any claim that the affected interests principle is likely to generate" @miller p225
+> "being coerced by a demos does generate a claim for inclusion that is far stronger than any claim that the affected interests principle is likely to generate" @miller p225

 The all coerced principle answers the wrong question.

 Two key principles are the affected-interests and coercion principles.
 It's possible to be affected without being coerced but not vice versa. [@miller2009 p214]

 *All-Affected Principle* @whelan

+> Two key principles are the affected-interests and coercion principles.
+It's possible to be affected without being coerced but not vice versa. @miller2009 p214

 Intuitively, all those affected by some policy ought have a voice in making it. (p16) The intuition is clear when burdens are to be imposed but not so clear that those receiving benefits ought have a say in the matter. (p17)